A beautiful day enjoying the Lake Malawi National Park

 Even though we would have stayed there all day, it’s time to move to Thumbi beach and take a bit of relaxing.
 While we are enjoying the small beach go and back from the water, Maxwell and Peter start cooking lunch.
 We couldn’t ask better: fresh fish, rice and a delicious mix of stewed vegetables.
 After an hour soaking up the warm sun, we jump into the boat heading to Otter Point, a small and wild rocky peninsula in the west of side Chembe.
 This area is quite far from the village, and its long white sand beach is lovely, and the water incredibly cristal clear.
 Once at Otter Point, we climb up the big rock leaping into the water like kids.
 It’s another chance to have fun and to enjoy the surprising lake Malawi.
 It’s almost 2 p.m., and our trip is ending up.

 Back the lodge, we thanks Maxwell and Peter for this fantastic tour with the wish to come back again a day.
 Our exploration is not done yet.
-After drinking a cold beer at the bar facing the shores, we decide to have a walk along the dusty street of Chembe.
+After drinking a cold beer at the bar facing the shores, we decide to walk along the dusty street of Chembe.
 All the activities are still closed, but, a few minutes walk from the lodge, it’s located an “afterschool” for the children by name Tipezananso.
 It’s a project created and funded in 2005 by a dutchman and run by locals.
-It offers to the children of Chembe the opportunity to play among themselves, but also the teaching of how to look after their things and how to maintain their environment.
-We spend a couple of hours playing with the many kids and talking with a teacher that explains to us how the project works.
+It offers the children of Chembe the opportunity to play among themselves and the teaching of how to look after their things and maintain their environment.
+We spend a couple of hours playing with the many kids and talking with a teacher explaining how the project works.
 At 5 pm we take place on the beach in front of the lodge sipping a beer waiting for the sunset, said to be the most stunning of the whole Malawi.
 The sun lies low on the horizon with the silhouette of Thumbi island on its right, the last red-orange rays of sunlight turn Cape Maclear to a beautiful painting, a painting that will never forget.
 See you soon Lake Malawi!

 Need to Know about Cape Maclear